-- 6.5 The Local Plan's strategic objective for Retail Development is "To promote the vitality and viability of the town centres, exploiting the benefit of enhanced growth of the town whilst retaining the best and valued aspects of its existing character." - 6.6 The National Planning Policy Framework (NPPF) paragraph 19 indicates that planning should operate to encourage and not to act as an impediment to sustainable growth, and that significant weight should be placed on the need to support economic growth through the planning system. - 6.7 The NPPF requires local planning authorities to recognise town centres as the heart of their communities and pursue policies to support their viability and vitality.
+- 6.1.1 The Local Plan's strategic objective for Retail Development is "To promote the vitality and viability of the town centres, exploiting the benefit of enhanced growth of the town whilst retaining the best and valued aspects of its existing character." - 6.1.2 The National Planning Policy Framework (NPPF) paragraph 19 indicates that planning should operate to encourage and not to act as an impediment to sustainable growth, and that significant weight should be placed on the need to support economic growth through the planning system. - 6.1.3 The NPPF requires local planning authorities to recognise town centres as the heart of their communities and pursue policies to support their viability and vitality.
 In addition, local planning authorities are expected to objectively identify sites for retail land.
-Ensuring town centres are recognised and protected and sufficient land can be brought forward to meet the retail needs of the District is a crucial element of this Local Plan. - 6.8 References in the Local Plan to "town centres" or "centres" apply to town centres, District centres and local centres but exclude small parades of shops of purely neighbourhood significance. - 6.9 Town centres act as key locations for a diverse range of uses such as retail, leisure, commercial, office, tourism, cultural activities, community facilities and also provide an important, sustainable location for housing. - 6.10 Retail is split into comparison and convenience shopping.
+Ensuring town centres are recognised and protected and sufficient land can be brought forward to meet the retail needs of the District is a crucial element of this Local Plan. - References in the Local Plan to "town centres" or "centres" apply to town centres, 6.1.4 District centres and local centres but exclude small parades of shops of purely neighbourhood significance. - 6.1.5 Town centres act as key locations for a diverse range of uses such as retail, leisure, commercial, office, tourism, cultural activities, community facilities and also provide an important, sustainable location for housing. - 6.1.6 Retail is split into comparison and convenience shopping.
 Convenience shops provide for the everyday essential items including milk and newspapers, food and drinks and confectionery.
 These shops are usually close to people's homes so people can make many visits during the week.
-Comparison shops provide items not on frequent basis such as clothing, footwear or household items. - 6.11 The Town Centre First policy requires applications for main town centre uses to be located in town centres, then in edge of centre locations and only if suitable sites are not available should out of centre sites be considered.
-The NPPF sets out that when assessing large applications for retail, leisure and office development outside of town centres, which are not in accordance with an up-to-date local plan, local authorities should require an impact assessment.
+Comparison shops provide items not purchased on a frequent basis such as clothing, footwear or household items. - 6.1.7 The Town Centre First policy requires applications for main town centre uses to be located in town centres, then in edge of centre locations and only if suitable sites are not available should out of centre sites be considered.
+The NPPF sets out that when assessing large applications for retail, leisure and office development outside of town centres, which are not in accordance with an up-to-date Local Plan, local authorities should require an impact assessment.

-- 6.12 Where an application fails to satisfy the sequential test or is likely to have significant adverse impact on the town centre, it should be refused.
-Local planning authorities are required to ensure that sequential test and impact test have been properly applied, and that the "town centre first" approach has been followed.
-This does not mean that out-of-centre development is necessarily inappropriate. - 6.13 Tendring District Council commissioned WYG Planning and Environment (WYG) to undertake a Retail study in 2016, to serve as local evidence to support the Local Plan Policies.
+- 6.1.8 Where an application fails to satisfy the sequential test or is likely to have significant adverse impact on the town centre, it should be refused.
+Local planning authorities are required to ensure that sequential test and impact test have been properly applied. and that the "town centre first" approach has been followed.
+This does not mean that out-of-centre development is necessarily inappropriate. - 6.1.9 Tendring District Council commissioned WYG Planning and Environment (WYG) to undertake a Retail Study in 2016, to serve as local evidence to support the Local Plan Policies.